 On Cinematical Scott Weinberg comments: "For the most part, yeah, it's a guided tour through one of the most unique cave systems you'll ever see.
 And while the film was shot on "non-professional cameras," as Herzog puts it, the cinematography does a fine job of bringing this lovely-yet-creepy time capsule to life."
 Weinberg continues: "But then someone went and got the goofy idea that this documentary should appear in, yes, three dimensions.
 Apparently the resurgent 3-D gimmick has now infected the realm of low-budget documentary filmmaking -- and the gimmick does this film no favors."

-I haven't seen Cave of Forgotten Dreams yet, but the above quoted reviewers bolster my inclination to be concerned about several things having to do with this film.
+The above quoted reviewers bolster my concerns about several things having to do with this film.

 Yes, I am grateful to the filmmaker for the delivery of background information that leads me to deeper contemplation and understanding, to refined identification of place and/or issue -- but, when it comes to the presentation of Chauvet and its paintings or the mighty natural environs of Antarctica, I'd like to feel that the filmmaker stands before them as humbled by them as I have been or would be.
 I don't get that from Herzog.